Performance / Fotografía / Colaboração

 Director of mARTadero Art Centre.

 The itinerant and interdisciplinary nature of the STILL_MÓVIL project, an initiative of Red Sudamericana de Danza (RSD) and Manuel Vason, essentially brings together two languages that constantly interact: photography and dance.
-With the goal of transforming a dance piece – a live work of art – into stillness and image, Manuel Vason travelled, between 2010 and 2011, through ten different South American countries, documenting the work of fifty creators, choreographers and dancers in collaborative residencies.
-The result is an unsettling creative material that consists of an itinerant exhibition, a book that will gather photo essays and a website with the documentation of the collaborative process.
+With the goal of transforming a dance piece – a live work of art – into stillness and image, Manuel Vason travelled, between 2010 e 2011, through ten different South American countries, documenting the work of fifty creators, choreographers and dancers in collaborative residencies.
+The result is an unsettling creative material that consists of a itinerant exhibition, a book that will gather photo essays and a website with the documentation of the collaborative process.

 RSD is an initiative for integration and collaboration among different world-renowned actors of dance and culture belonging to South American countries.
 By favoring trainings, mobility and associative work spaces, Red links innovative forms of social organization to artistic development, besides supporting dance practices that research, in a broader context, new meanings in culture.